 Information on using personal protective equipment (PPE) in non-health workplaces.

-At Alert Level 2 many people are back at work and we need to play it safe.
-This means operating differently.
-Staying home if you are unwell, following physical distancing and basic hygiene measures are the best ways to stop the spread and protect yourself, work colleagues and customers from COVID 19.
-The PPE advice on this page is likely to change as we move through Alert Level 2.
+People will be back in their workplaces at Alert Level 1, but we still need to play it safe.
+Staying home if you are unwell, adhering to basic hygiene measures and maintaining physical distancing where possible and practical are still the best ways to stop the spread of infections and protect yourself, work colleagues and customers from COVID 19.

 On this page: